HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/troubleshooting.md

 **Possible causes:**

 - IQ is not installed or not enabled.
 Refer to [Installing IQ](./installation.md) and contact your DX administrator.
-- Your user account does not have the required role.
-Contact your DX administrator to verify role assignments.
-IQ is primarily designed for the Practitioner persona, but any authorized DX user can access it.
+- IQ is primarily designed for the Practitioner persona, but any authorized DX user can access it.
 - Browser cache is stale.
 Clear your browser cache and perform a hard refresh:
     - **Chrome / Firefox / Edge**: `Ctrl+Shift+R` (or `Cmd+Shift+R` on Mac)
     - **Safari**: `Cmd+Option+R`